 You agree that we can publicly identify you as a Revolut customer in our marketing and/or promotional material in respect of the Services.
 If you do not want us to identify you as a customer, please contact us.
 Neither you nor we will imply any untrue sponsorship, endorsement, or affiliation between you and Revolut.
 Upon termination of your Merchant account or if we turn off the Services in your Revolut Pro account, both you and Revolut will remove any public references to our relationship from our respective websites or other publicly available materials.

 You may only use the trademarks or service marks of third parties we work with to deliver the Services in accordance with your rights to do so.
 You are not granted any such rights in these Terms.
 In particular, you can only use the trademarks or service marks of card schemes in accordance with those card scheme's rules.

-13. What security obligations do you have?
+13. What security obligations do you and we have?

 You must comply with the Payment Card Industry Data Security Standards ("PCI-DSS") and, if applicable to your business, the Payment Application Data Security Standards (collectively, the "PCI Standards").
 The PCI Standards include requirements to maintain materials or records that contain payment card or Transaction data in a safe and secure manner with access limited to authorised personnel.

 The specific steps you will need to take to comply with the PCI Standards will depend on your implementation of the Services.
 You can find more information about implementing Revolut in a manner compliant with the PCI Standards in our Documentation.